alterNERDtive/VaultHunters-tweaks/README.md

 #### Vanilla Recipes

-* Added recipe for making Concrete in a crafting table with a water bucket, similar to the Building Gadgets’ Dense Paste recipe added in Update 10.
+Added recipe for making Concrete in a crafting table with a water bucket, similar to the Building Gadgets’ Dense Paste recipe added in Update 10.

 #### Vault Alloy

-* Added recipe: Vault Ingot + Vaulterite Ingot.
+Added recipe: Vault Ingot + Vaulterite Ingot.

 Vault Ingots are kinda useless right now otherwise.

 #### Vault Diffuser

-* Increased the payout for common scavenger items from 1 to 4.
+Increased the payout for common scavenger items from 1 to 4.

+## Miscellaneous

+### Chaos Vault Theme

+Added the Chaos Vault Theme by `joshwannapaas` on Discord.
+Combine a random Vault Augment with a Chaos Catalyst to craft a Chaos Augment.
+Will not consume the Catalyst.

+The Chaos Vault Theme picks every room and corridor from a random theme for an extra chaotic experience.